jalvarezga/jalvarezga.github.io/_posts/2018-06-25-start-the-day-with-the-right-habit.markdown

 These two variables are strongly correlated, they actually have a correlation of 0.61378.

 We could explore further this kind of relationships, are even prresent a correlation matrix, which we included in the original work as part of the exploratory data analysis.

-Here's a list of the variables that we considered:
+Here's a list of the variables that we considered for the second model that we used:

+porcentageUndergrads:
+PorcentageMaestrs:
+PorcentageHispanic:
+PorcentageAfroamerican:
+PorcentageMayors:
+PorcentageMarried:
+incomePerCapita:
+metroTren: